 The type, form and scale of different activities are controlled by rules.
+Rules include development controls and standards.
 All rules in the Plan have the force of statutory regulation.

 1.4.3 Other methods

 1.4.3.1 Regulatory

 As well as the rules contained in this Plan, the council will use other regulatory methods such as bylaws, the Building Act 2004 and engineering standards to achieve the objectives and policies.
 In some instances these other regulatory mechanisms will adequately control the effects of some activities which might otherwise be addressed through the Plan.
 The council will also consider using development contributions under the Local Government Act 2002.